-Action Responsible Timeframe Frequency Performance Indicator 3.1 Council grants programs create the platform for Community Building and Short term Annually Criteria for all grant programs require access and inclusion to be considered. increased opportunities for access and inclusion. for Partnerships / Health and Wellbeing Number of applications received that identify methods and actions to increase inclusion.
-3 Number of projects with a specific focus on inclusion that are funded by Council.
+Action Responsible Timeframe Frequency Performance Indicator 3.1 Council grants programs create the platform for increased opportunities for intersectional access and inclusion.
+Community Building and Partnerships / Health and Short term - Year 1 Annually Criteria for all grant programs require access and inclusion to be considered.
+Number of applications received that identify methods and actions to increase inclusion.
+Wellbeing Number of projects with a specific focus on inclusion that are funded by Council.

-Action Responsible Timeframe Frequency Performance Indicator 3.2 Ensure Council's School Holiday Programming Family, Children and Youth Short Term Annually Accessible school holiday programs are offered across the region. continues to be inclusive.
+Action Responsible Timeframe Frequency Performance Indicator 3.2 Ensure Council's School Holiday Programming Family, Children and Youth Short term - Year 1 Annually Accessible and inclusive school holiday programs are offered across the region. continues to be inclusive.
 Where possible, co-design sessions with families.
-3.3 Ensure Council's Maternal and Child Health Services Maternal and Child Health Services Short Term Annually Information and referral to services and supports for families. continue to be inclusive.
+3.3 Ensure Council's Maternal and Child Health Services Maternal and Child Health Services Short term - Year 1 Annually Information and referral to services and supports for families. continue to be inclusive.
 Advocate for improved health services and accessibility of health services.
-3.4 Partner with young people Youth Long term Annually Social stories are created and added to website. to create social stories for Council's website es for Development / Community Stage 1: Community links Support Stage 2: Arts centres Stage 3: Libraries Stage 4: Play spaces Stage 5: Community houses
+3.4 Partner with young people Youth Long term - Annually Social stories are created and added to website. to create social stories for Council's website Development / Community Year 4+ Stage 1: Community links Support Stage 2: Arts centres Stage 3: Libraries Stage 4: Play spaces Stage 5: Community houses

-Action Responsible Timeframe Frequency Performance Indicator 3.5 Deliver Community Change Makers program Medium term Bi-yearly Deliver program in 2025 and review outcomes to inform decisions about future programs.
-Promotion, design and delivery of program is inclusive of people with disability and unpaid carers.
-3.6 Deliver local Over 50's Festival and Events in line with Healthy and Active Ageing Team Short term Annually Deliver annual program in conjunction with Victorian Seniors Festival Victorian Seniors Festival Promotion, design and deliver of program inclusive of people with disability and unpaid carers.
-3.7 Support township groups, Community Short term Ongoing Promote training opportunities through newsletters. networks and grant seekers through capability building to ensure inclusion of people with disability and unpaid carers.
-Building and Partnerships Invite township and other network leaders to Council's celebration events ie; International Day of People with Disabilities event.
+Action Responsible Timeframe Frequency Performance Indicator 3.5 Deliver Community Change Makers program Medium term - Year 2-3 Bi-yearly Deliver program in 2025 and review outcomes to inform decisions about future programs.
+Partnerships / Health and Wellbeing Promotion, design and delivery of program is inclusive of people with disability and unpaid carers.
+3.6 Deliver local Over 50's Festival and Events in line with Healthy and Active Ageing Team Short term - Year 1 Annually Deliver annual program in conjunction with Victorian Seniors Festival Victorian Seniors Festival orian Seniors Festival Promotion, design and deliver of program inclusive of people with disability and unpaid carers.
+3.7 Support township groups, Community Short term - Ongoing Promote training opportunities through newsletters. networks and grant seekers through capability building to ensure inclusion of people with disability and unpaid carers. ensure inclusion of people with Invite township and other network leaders to Council's celebration events ie; International Day of People with Disabilities event.
 Highlight "how to do" inclusion at the annual grants celebration event.

-Action Responsible Timeframe Frequency Performance Indicator 3.8 Distribute Disability Health and Short term Monthly Monitor number of subscribers to the newsletter.
-Inclusion Newsletter promoting information and activities relating to disability inclusion.
-Wellbeing Monitor correlation to attendance at events and programs.
-3.9 Promote inclusive sporting Recreation and Medium term Ongoing Delivery of an All Abilities Expo opportunities with local clubs, such as All Abilities Expo or · · Attendance at expo Come and Try days.
-3 3 3 Number of Come and Try days held by sporting clubs Attendance at events 3.10 Continue Pathways for Carers program in Healesville and Mount Evelyn.
-Health and Wellbeing Short term Ongoing Participants feel socially connected and have increased knowledge of service and supports available. # of walks held per year
+Action Responsible Timeframe Frequency Performance Indicator 3.8 Distribute Disability Inclusion Newsletter promoting information and activities relating to disability inclusion.
+Health and Wellbeing Short term - Year 1 Monthly Monitor number of subscribers to the newsletter.
+Monitor correlation to attendance at events and programs.
+3.9 Promote inclusive sporting opportunities with local clubs, such as All Abilities Expo or Come and Try days.
+Recreation and Sport / Health and Wellbeing Medium term - Year 2-3 Ongoing Delivery of an All Abilities Expo Attendance at expo Number of Come and Try days held by sporting clubs Attendance at events Access and inclusion training/programs are promoted to local clubs.
+3.10 Continue Pathways for Carers program in Healesville and Mount Evelyn.
+Health and Wellbeing Short term - Year 1 Ongoing Participants feel socially connected and have increased knowledge of service and supports available. # of walks held per year